Salade10/Salade10/README.md

 # 💫 About Me:
 I’m Salade10 (Salade), a student developer with a passion for Python programming, computational biology, cybersecurity, and AI.
 I love solving problems and building projects that push me to think in new ways.

 🌱 My journey into coding started when I built a chatbot called Abstract.
 It wasn’t perfect, but it taught me a huge amount about how AI and chatbots work, and it’s what first sparked my love for programming.
-I have also managed to access my schools internal servers and there was this one time where our music teacher kept giving us homework so i hacked his account and changed his password so he couldn't log on.
+I also have hands in experience with penetration testing and am always keen to learn and recieve feedback.

 # 💻 I’ve explored coding through multiple paths: